Aiming Low Is Harder -- Induction for Lower Bounds in Probabilistic Program Verification: The Optional Stopping Theorem of Weakest Preexpectations

-\item[(c)] There exists a constant $c\in \Reals_{\geq 0}$ such that $X_{n \wedge T}\leq c$ holds almost--surely for every $n \in \Nats$. \end{enumerate} \end{theorem} {}Our goal now is to transfer the Optional Stopping Theorem from probability theory to the realm of weakest preexpectations in order to obtain inductive proof rules for lower bounds on weakest preexpectations.
+Our goal now is to transfer the Optional Stopping Theorem from probability theory to the realm of weakest preexpectations in order to obtain inductive proof rules for lower bounds on weakest preexpectations.
 So far, we have introduced the looping time $\termtime{\guard}$ (which is a stopping time w.r.t.\ $(\F{F}_n^\lp)_{n \in \Nats}$), presented the connection of subinvariants and submartingales, and defined the concept of uniform integrability also for expectations.
 Hence, the only missing ingredient is a proper connection of expectations to the condition ``$\expec{}{\abs{X_{n+1}-X_n}\mid \F{F}_n}\leq c$'' in \cref{thm:optional_stopping} (b).
 To translate this concept to expectations, we require that the expectation $I$ has a certain shape depending on the postexpectation $f$. \begin{definition}[Harmonization] An expectation $I$ \emph{harmonizes with $f \in \E$} if it is of the form

 for some expectation $\primed{I} \in \E$. \end{definition}

 \cref{def:harmony} reflects that in terminal states $t$ of the loop the invariant $I$ evaluates to $f(t)$.
 For an invariant $I$ to harmonize with postexpectation $f$ is a minor restriction on the shape of~$I$.
 It is usually easy to choose an $I$ that takes the value of $f$ for states in which the loop is not executed at all.
 Moreover, performing one iteration of $\charwp{\guard}{C}{f}$ obviously brings \emph{any} expectation~\mbox{``into shape''}: \begin{corollary}[Harmonizing Expectations] For any $f, J \in \E$, $\charwp{\guard}{C}{f}(J)$ harmonizes with $f$. \end{corollary}